archetype-themes/plugin-theme-component/docs/Growing-Your-Collection.md

 # Growing Your Collection

-A Components Collection is a Node.js Monorepo that regroups multiple Shopify Theme [Snippet Components](Snippet-Components.md) as child repositories in their respective namespaces.
+A Component Collection is a Node.js Monorepo that regroups multiple Shopify Theme [Snippet Components](Snippet-Components.md) as child repositories in their respective namespaces.

 ## Child Component Snippets